pfheatwole/thesis/source/demonstration.rst

 is limited to basic summary measurements.
 A major task of the modeling process is how to augment the missing information to create a complete model.
-To address that problem, this paper started by creating a foil geometry with enough flexibility to enable complex foil models to be defined using simple parametric functions.
-The parametric functions encode the assumptions of the missing structure.
+To address that problem, this paper started by creating a foil geometry with enough flexibility to enable complex foil models to be defined using parametric functions which encode the assumptions of the missing structure.
 Modeling a canopy then becomes a problem of choosing suitable parametric functions and estimating the parameters that best describe the true geometry.

 This chapter demonstrates one possible workflow to model a complete paraglider system from basic technical specifications using the simplified